bgalliford/AdventOfCode/2022/day06/README.md

 1. Use `Get-Content` to read in text input, and `.ToCharArray()` to explode this into a character-by-character array
 2. To solve Part 1:
     * Use `For` to iterate through the array in four-element (`$j = $i + 3`) chunks
-    * Use `Group-Object` to reduce the group to individual characters
+    * Use `Group-Object` to reduce the group to unique characters
     * As soon as the resulting group equals four (i.e. there are four unique characters), record `$j + 1` as our answer, and `Break`
 3. To solve Part 2:
     * We use the same method as in Part 1, except we iterate in 14-element (`$j = $i + 13`) chunks